 Other news: In Portugal, solar panels’ VAT decreased to 6%

 Photovoltaic panels can be an investment that will pay for itself over time.
-Between energy savings, tax credits, rebates and solar financing options, many homeowners find that going solar is much more affordable than previously thought.
+Solar energy is far more inexpensive than previously believed for many homeowners thanks to energy savings, tax incentives, rebates, and solar financing alternatives.

 2. Solar panels are ugly